kjleopold/social-media-analytics-capstone/README.md

 ## Project Overview

-This capstone project examines the relationship between selected YouTube video characteristics and social media engagement using data collected directly from the YouTube Data API v3.
-The project follows the complete data analytics lifecycle, including data collection, data preparation and cleaning, exploratory data analysis, data validation, supervised machine learning modeling, and interpretation of results.
+This capstone project examines the relationship between selected YouTube video characteristics and social media engagement using data collected through the YouTube Data API v3.
+The project follows the complete data analytics lifecycle, including data collection, data preparation and cleaning, exploratory data analysis, data validation, supervised machine learning, and interpretation of results.

 Two supervised machine learning models, Linear Regression and Random Forest Regression, were developed and compared to evaluate how effectively selected video characteristics could be used to predict YouTube video engagement.